 On August 30 and 31, we will host two voter registration drives for members at CCA Primary Care locations in Boston and Springfield.
 You do not have to be a CCA Primary Care patient to register to vote.
 All CCA members are welcome to attend.

 Voting is important, and it is especially important for you, CCA members, to vote.
 As unique individuals with your own healthcare needs, you can make your voice heard by voting.
 That is why we want to make sure you are prepared for every election.

 Follow these steps to be ready for the next election in your state!

-Voting is your opportunity to have a voice in government.
-You can directly impact where you live by voting for officials that share your priorities.
-When you vote, you make better health outcomes a priority for everyone.
+Voting is our opportunity to have a voice in government.
+We can directly impact our community by voting for people that represent our priorities.
+When we all vote, we can make better health outcomes and access an option for everyone.